SoftUni-Internal/interactive-content/EN/07-Spring-Data-Auto-Mapping-Objects/00-Data-Transfer-Objects.md

 An example of usage of DTO is when a service method that communicates with the database is called, it would return as an answer (**the return type**) in the form of DTO.

 In our case and for the rest of the lecture when we refer to a DTO we should understand, the return type of our **Services.**

+Let's concatenate everything in a single sentence.

+**DTOs are a way of transmitting aggregated data from entities**

 **Take a note**
 If our app is a really simple one and we communicate with a database and we need the full information of an entity,